Single-line diagram

 In power engineering, a single-line diagram (SLD), also sometimes called one-line diagram, is a simplest symbolic representation of an electric power system.
 A single line in the diagram typically corresponds to more than one physical conductor: in a direct current system the line includes the supply and return paths, in a three-phase system the line represents all three phases (the conductors are both supply and return due to the nature of the alternating current circuits).

-The one-line diagram has its largest application in power flow studies.
+The single-line diagram has its largest application in power flow studies.
 Electrical elements such as circuit breakers, transformers, capacitors, bus bars, and conductors are shown by standardized schematic symbols.
 Instead of representing each of three phases with a separate line or terminal, only one conductor is represented.